mshahbazi72/cGANTransfer/README.md

 ## 2. Prepration<a name="Prepration"></a>
 ### 2.1.
 Directories<a name="Directories"></a>
-The base directory will contain the following sub-directories:
+The base directory--which can be different from the code directory--will contain the following sub-directories:
 | Path | Description
 | :--- | :----------
-| base_dir | The base directory containing your data, weights, logs, and generated samples (can be different from the code directory) S3
+| base_dir | The base directory containing your data, weights, logs, and generated samples
 | &ensp;&ensp;&boxvr;&nbsp; data | Contains the training data
 | &ensp;&ensp;&boxvr;&nbsp; weights | Contains the pretraining and training weights
 | &ensp;&ensp;&boxur;&nbsp; samples | Contains the saved images during evaluation